by Texas Homesteader ~

 Homemade Ice Cream Using An Ice Cream Maker

-When all was combined I brought out my *Cuisinart Ice Cream Maker.
-The inner bowl had been placed in the freezer a couple of days ago.
+To make my ice cream I’ll use a *Cuisinart Ice Cream Maker.
+The inner bowl was placed in the freezer a couple of days ago.
 So it’s all ready to go.

 The beauty of this ice cream maker is that since the bowl is already frozen, homemade ice cream is only 15-20 easy hands-off minutes away!